brianmayeshiro/brianmayeshiro.github.io/essays/Meteor-Gothas.md

       throw error;
       ^
 ```
 Despite Googling every possible solution to the problem, I had to resort to uninstalling all my software (meteor, nodejs/npm, intelliJ), deleting all leftover appdata from the software, restarting my computer, reinstalling the software, and then restarting my computer again to get things up and running.
 I am still unable to figure out the exact problem to this issue, but reinstalling and restarting everything seemed to solve it.
+Another solution (if you can't seem to get it to work after that) is to do a factory reset of your PC, this would be considered as a last resort.